 If you aren't able to get this, you should contact HM Land Registry to establish when your home was built.
-However, HM Land Registry isn't a failsafe option as it retains records of ownership of land in England and Wales, not necessarily what’s been built there.
+But HM Land Registry isn't a failsafe option.
+This is because it retains records of ownership of land in England and Wales, not necessarily what’s been built there.

 That said, it’s worth using the HM Land Registry search tool to find out what the resource knows about your property, especially if it’s not too old.
-In many cases, the land has changed hands for the express purpose of building a property or an estate.
+Often, the land has changed hands for the express purpose of building a property or an estate.

 You can get copies of title registers or plans for £3 each.